Chasing Truth: Chapter 19

 She drew her legs up and crawled to the back of the wall.
 Resting her back there, she settled.
 She closed her eyes and deeply inhaled the scent of the ocean.
 It was her secret place, combining her favorite things: the ocean, hiking, and nature.
 Up here she could clear her head enough to sort through her own thoughts.

+For him to know that he’d have to be close and watching.
 So much for space.
 She guessed she should be glad he sent them instead of coming after her himself.

 Mari blew out a harsh breath.
 “Tyler is the least of my concerns right now.”
 That was only partly true but still.